Evaluating Generative Patent Language Models: Implementation

-It is noted that MRR (Mean Reciprocal Rank) is a common metric for measuring model performance.
+It should be noted that MRR (Mean Reciprocal Rank) is a common metric for measuring model performance.
 For example, in~\cite{CodeFill} and~\cite{Learning_Autocompletion}, the authors use the metric to measure code completion and describe: MRR assesses the whole top \emph{N} recommended completions and takes into account the first position in which the target is matched.
 For a single query, the reciprocal rank is $\frac{1}{rank}$ where \emph{rank} is the position of the highest-ranked answer.
 If no correct answer was returned in the query, then the reciprocal rank is 0.
 Compared to the AE ratio in this manuscript, the reciprocal rank serves a similar purpose in measuring autocomplete effectiveness.
 However, a non-zero MRR value does not precisely reflect the actual human effort in terms of keystrokes.
 The number of keystrokes is also lost if the MRR value is zero.
 These are the reasons why this research takes a different metric from a more human-centric perspective.
-Furthermore, an MRR metric aggregates the calculations of reciprocal ranks in average.
+Furthermore, an MRR metric aggregates the calculations of reciprocal ranks on average.
 Without any other visualization, the distribution of ranks for each answer/token is lost in the mean value of the MRR.
 In this research a visualization is provided to inspect the distributions of ranks in this manuscript.
-The distribution of ranks might be useful for understanding few-shot or zero-shot learning in the future.